New Three-Year Doctor of Pharmacy (PharmD) at the University of Toronto

 Will any of my previously completed university credits be considered as transfer credits?

 Due to the specialized nature of the PharmD program, there are few equivalent courses offered in other programs.
-For details of transfer credit assessment and eligibility please click here.
-All applicants should note, however, that it will normally take four years of study to complete our PharmD program regardless of whether any transfer credits are awarded.
+For details of transfer credit assessment and eligibility for the 2024-25 academic year please click here.
+All applicants should note there is no direct admission to an upper year.

 Does it matter how long ago I completed the academic requirements?

 Courses taken more than 10 years ago, from the year for which application is made, are not acceptable in fulfillment of the required subjects.
 Prospective applicants who have completed any of the required subject areas more than 10 years ago are advised that upgrading is necessary.
 All required subjects must be completed at the undergraduate level within 10 years of the year for which application is made to qualify for admission consideration.
 That is, a minimum of 1.5 FCEs in Chemistry, 1.0 FCE in Biology, 1.0 FCE in Math (including at least 0.5 FCE in Calculus), plus 1.0 FCE in Humanities/Social Science must be completed by taking appropriate courses at the undergraduate level.
-For the 2024 admission cycle, this means that all subject areas must be satisfied with courses successfully completed in Fall 2014 or later.
-However, full disclosure of all post-secondary studies must still be made on the application and studies from all post-secondary institutions will be considered part of the academic record.
+For the 2025 admission cycle, this means that all subject areas must be satisfied with courses successfully completed in Fall 2015 or later.
+However, full disclosure of all post-secondary studies must still be made on the application and studies from all post-secondary institutions, including those older than 10 years, will be considered part of the academic record.

 Previous Education in Pharmacy